 This year, the Snoqualmie Tribe is soliciting applications from nonprofit organizations providing services in the following areas.
 The Tribe will select one (or more, where noted) organizations to receive the specified donation amount in each area.

-For nonprofit organizations working to restore salmon habitats and increase native fish populations.
+For nonprofit organizations working to restore habitat for fish and wildlife.

 - Family Services – Up to $50,000